Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Local-Global Existence of Solutions

 \section{Local-Global Existence of Solutions}

-In this Section we will establish the proof of the local-global existence and the uniqueness of the evolution equations in the preceding sections using Picard's iteration and the contraction mapping properties.
+In this Section, we establish the local-global existence and the uniqueness of the evolution equations in the preceding sections using Picard's iteration and the contraction mapping properties.
 We begin the construction by considering the $\Lambda = 0$ case, and then, the $\Lambda \neq 0$ case.

 First of all, let us consider the $\Lambda = 0$ case in which we define the dynamical variables

 on an interval $I \equiv [s, s+ \epsilon]$ where $s \equiv \ln{a} \in \lR$ and $\varepsilon$ is a small positive constant.
 If all constants in \eqref{constraineq} are positive, that is, it satisfies